textX/textX/docs/textx_command.md

 You can check and visualize (generate a .dot file) your meta-model or model using this tool.

-Check also the detailed help (to, e.g., choose the output format: dot/plantuml):
+Check also the detailed help (to, e.g., choose the output format: "dot" or "plantuml"):

     $ textx visualize --help
     Usage: textx visualize [OPTIONS] META_MODEL_FILE [MODEL_FILE]